tapjs/tapjs/README.md

 If the function is omitted, then it will be marked as a "todo" or "pending" test.

+The function gets a Test object as its only argument.
+From there, you can call the `t.end()` method on that object to end the test, or use the `t.plan()` method to specify how many child tests or asserts the test will have.

+If the function returns a `Promise` object (that is, an object with a `then` method), then when the promise is rejected or fulfilled, the test will be either ended or failed.

 The options object is the same as would be passed to any assert, with two additional fields that are only relevant for child tests: